What is INSPIRE?

 What type of environmental data does this cover?

-Where can I find information on what data is currently available?
+Where can I find further information on the entire project?

 The European INSPIRE website contains information on the Directive’s technical components and on implementation across Europe.